L.L.Bean Beavertail Canoe Paddle

 Beavertail paddles have traditionally been crafted from a single piece of Ash.
 They are very heavy and very strong.
 This paddle, made by Bending Branches and sold by L. L. Bean (Psst: other Bending Branches dealers sell it too), is made from Alder and Basswood, and it is very light, but it will have nowhere near the strength of a paddle made from a single piece of Ash.

 I find this to be of little consequence, though, for a couple of reasons:

 - The resin tip on this paddle will absorb a lot of abuse that these wood species would not have been able to handle otherwise.
 Pushing off from shore will be no problem with this paddle.

 - There is no shortage of inexpensive plastic/aluminum paddles to grab when the day's route includes rocks, white-water and applying all the strength you have.
 This wood paddle can be saved for quiet-water paddling where its beauty can be appreciated along with lovely scenery, wildlife, and a paddling companion's company.

 The grips on this paddle are very comfortable.
 The oval shaped shaft will fall perfectly into position with your bottom hand, the carved top grip is very comfortable too.
 And this is important: unlike paddles made from plastic or aluminum, wood paddles are warm to hold.
 When you're out paddling on a raw day in spring or fall, the benefit of this will become very clear.

-The varnish on this paddle looks to be very modern and hard, which is good because you want to make sure the basswood itself doesn't come in contact with water.
+The varnish on the beaver-tail paddle looks to be very modern and hard, which is good because you want to make sure the basswood itself doesn't come in contact with water.
 Basswood soaks up water very quickly which will cause trouble, such as peeling finish, splitting, warping or any combination of those.
 Take care of the varnish, and you'll be able to enjoy your paddle for a long, long time.